 Reach for this book when your child is feeling the weight of high expectations or navigating the loneliness of a new environment far from home.
 It is an ideal choice for the child who feels like an outsider or is struggling to reconcile their family heritage with the pressures of the modern world.
 The story follows Princess Ka'iulani as she is sent from her beloved Hawaii to a boarding school in England, where she must maintain her royal dignity while facing prejudice and homesickness.
 Through Ka'iulani's diary entries, readers explore profound themes of cultural identity, resilience, and the pursuit of justice.
 The book is developmentally appropriate for ages 8 to 12, offering a sophisticated but accessible look at a young girl's strength during a period of intense political upheaval.
 Parents will appreciate how the story validates feelings of isolation while modeling how to stand tall in one's own truth, even when the world feels stacked against you.

-The book deals directly with the themes of colonialism, racism, and the loss of sovereignty.
+The book deals directly with the themes of colonialism and the loss of sovereignty.
+The book depicts instances of racism experienced by Ka'iulani and other Hawaiians during the period of annexation.
 These issues are handled with historical realism rather than metaphor.
 The resolution is bittersweet and realistic: while Ka'iulani grows into a powerful advocate, the historical reality of Hawaii's annexation looms, providing a somber but empowering look at dignity in the face of loss.

 A 10-year-old girl who feels a strong sense of duty to her family or culture, but simultaneously feels like she doesn't quite fit into her current social circle.
 It’s for the child who enjoys deep reflection and historical detail.

 Parents should be prepared to discuss the historical context of the overthrow of the Hawaiian Kingdom, as the book ends with the loss of Ka'iulani's political power.
-It is helpful to provide context about the real-life princess's legacy in Hawaii today.
+Parents may want to discuss Ka'iulani's legacy as a symbol of Hawaiian resistance and a reminder of the Kingdom's history.
 A parent might notice their child withdrawing after a move or a change in schools, or perhaps the child has expressed frustration about being treated differently because of their background or heritage.

 Younger readers (age 8-9) will focus on the 'princess' aspects and the loneliness of boarding school.
-Older readers (11-12) will better grasp the political nuances, the unfairness of the annexation, and the complexities of being a biracial royal in the Victorian era.
+Older readers (11-12) will better grasp the political nuances and the unfairness of the annexation.

 Unlike many princess stories that focus on fairy tales, this is a grounded, historical account of a real girl who used her education and poise as weapons of diplomacy.
 It highlights a specific, often overlooked chapter of American and Indigenous history.